brushing teeth

 Pregnancy and Oral Health

-Throughout pregnancy, you may worry about your waistline and fret about food.
-You take prenatal vitamins, see your healthcare provider often, get regular exercise, and avoid alcohol and smoking—all in the name of a healthy pregnancy.
+During your pregnancy, you may worry about your waistline and fret about food.
+You take prenatal vitamins, see your healthcare provider often, get regular exercise, and stay away from alcohol and smoking—all in the name of a healthy pregnancy.
 And, ultimately, a healthy baby.

-Something you might not associate with a healthy pregnancy is dental care.
+Something that you might not think is part of a healthy pregnancy is dental care.
 But regular dental checkups and cleanings, along with brushing and flossing often, are important for a healthy mouth and a healthy pregnancy.

 Seeing the dentist